RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Configure the application and underlying components securely, following vendor recommendations and security best practices.
 - Disable unnecessary services, ports, and functionalities to reduce the attack surface.
 - Never reveal Session Tokens in URL parameters
+- Never use client-side secrets, such as symmetric keys, passwords or API tokens to protect or access sensitive data.

 ## Secure Authentication and Session Management